 Before installing, ensure you get an 8GB or larger USB flash drive.
 Then sign up on the Google Enterprise website to receive Flex OS for free.
 Then follow the guidelines below:

-- Click “Use in Chrome” to install in the browser;
+- Click “Use in Chrome” to install the extension in your browser.

 - Open the extensions in Google Chrome through the puzzle piece button (in the upper right corner of the screen);